 This must have been set around 1830's, but according to Wikipedia: "Although slavery is now abolished de jure in all countries, de facto practices akin to it continue today in many places throughout the world."
 The girl chorus at the end is a gem in itself... and well, Kinsky is just simply too much in himself!

-How Werner Herzog pulled of his larger-than-life historical epics I cannot understand.
+How Werner Herzog pulled of his larger-than-life historical epic I cannot understand.
 The sheer willpower used to illustrate the incredibly complicated, richly absurd arena of the slave trade in its last years would have put most filmmakers in the grave.
 Klaus Kinski is yet again a box of dynamite, trudging through the picture with the ferocity of an enraged activist vying for our edification.

 Herzog delivers a bizarre and entertaining spectacle.
 In the background, the horrors of slavery are convincingly depicted.
 I'm not sure why the rebels needed a white man to lead them, or what in Silva's limited backstory, qualified him to organize a fighting army other than his savage ferocity.
 The lead singer of the girl's chorus at the end has so much charisma and screen presence that she actually upstages Kinski.

 This is commonly considered Herzog and Kinski's least good partnership together, and if so, neither of them has anything to be ashamed of.
 It's not a masterpiece like their best; the character of Cobra Verde is too frustratingly vague to pull off the arc completely.
 But it's rich in spectacle, and its view of human nature as inherently cutthroat (but also inherently conflicted) is a worthy addition to Herzog's canon.